tannerlinsley/use-react-hooks/README.md

 # use-react-hooks

-`use-react-hooks` is a higher-order-component to support hooks in React v16.6!
+`use-react-hooks` adds support for hooks in React v16.6!

 - ✂️ Tiny (3kb and 200 LOC)
 - ⛑ Safely reverse-engineered using class lifecycles